d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

     print('layer norm:',layer(X), '\nbatch norm:', batch(X))
 ```

-The connection block accepts two inputs $X$ and $Y$, the input and output of an other block.
-Within this connection block, we apply dropout on $Y$.
+Now let us implement the connection block `AddNorm` together. `AddNorm` accepts two inputs $X$ and $Y$.
+We can imagine $X$ as the original input in the residual network, while $Y$ as the outputs from either the multi-head attention layer or the position-wise FFN network.
+In addition, we apply dropout on $Y$ for the purpose of regularization.

 ```{.python .input  n=8}
 class AddNorm(nn.Block):